cossacklabs/themis/README.md

 * Android 5
 * iOS 7-9, x32/x64

-Themis is available as original C library and has Python, Objective-C, Ruby, PHP and Android wrappers.

 We plan to expand this minuscule availability scope with broader set of platforms.
 If you'd like to help Themis arrive (or get better) on your favourite platform / language — get in touch.

 # Tutorials